Entra ID Cleanup Patterns

 Stale Azure AD Joined Devices

-Often leave their original Entra device object behind.
+Devices that were reimaged, Autopilot reset, replaced, or rebuilt often leave their original Entra device object behind.

 Hybrid Join Ghost Objects

-Hybrid identity introduces multiple identity layers:
+Hybrid identity introduces multiple identity layers: on-prem Active Directory, Entra ID device objects, and Intune enrollment state.

 These issues are rarely visible until something fails.